Harvey Weinstein's Accusers

 Image Source: Getty / FRANCOIS LO PRESTI / Stringer

-During another Cannes Film Festival party, this time in 2010, Weinstein allegedly preyed on yet another actress.
-After meeting the French actress Emma de Caunes at the festival, she said, Weinstein eventually asked her to a lunch meeting in Paris a few weeks later; he told her that he needed a female lead for a film he was producing in France that was an adaptation of a book.
-When she asked what it was called, he claimed he couldn't remember the title of the book, she told The New Yorker.
+During another Cannes Film Festival party, this time in 2010, Weinstein allegedly preyed on yet another actor.
+After meeting French actor Emma de Caunes at the festival, she said, Weinstein asked her to a lunch meeting in Paris a few weeks later, she told The New Yorker. de Caunes alleged that he told her that he needed a female lead for a film he was producing in France that was an adaptation of a book.
+When she asked what it was called, he claimed he couldn't remember the title of the book,

-Weinstein told her "I have it in my room," and although she says she tried to get out of coming upstairs with him, de Caunes eventually gave in, she said.
+Weinstein told her "I have it in my room," and although she said she tried to get out of coming upstairs with him, de Caunes eventually gave in.
 While upstairs, she took a call, and she heard the shower go on, and then Weinstein came out naked and told her to lie on the bed, she said.

 "I was very petrified.
 But I didn't want to show him that I was petrified, because I could feel that the more I was freaking out, the more he was excited," de Caunes said.
 "It was like a hunter with a wild animal.
 The fear turns him on."